microsoft/msagljs/website/docs/getting-started.md

 ```bash npm2yarn
 npm run build
 ```
-builds MSAGLJS locally when run in the root of the repository.
+builds MSAGLJS locally when ran in the root of the repository.
 ## Running the examples
 To run the examples locally, with your local changes, follow this pattern:
 ```